My commitment is to your personal growth and empowerment.

 Generally weekly sessions are best, but frequency can be adjusted according to your availability and budget.
 Some people like a more intense rhythm of twice weekly therapy, and there are also options such as intensives of daily therapy for a week.

 If the connection quality is poor, I find that some mediums are better than others.
-Facetime is good quality, but with a poor connection, Skype works better.
+Facetime is good quality, but with a poor connection, Zoom works better.
 Zoom can be good with low bandwidth, and sometimes Wei Xin works very well when other mediums dont.

 If the connection is poor, then a phone call may also be an option.
 This is at my expense.